 MERV, or Minimum Efficiency Reporting Value, is a rating system developed by the American Society of Heating in order to gauge filter effectiveness.
-The higher MERV values an air filter has the more air contaminants that filter is able to protect a ventilation system from.
+The higher MERV values, the air filter has the more air contaminants that filter can protect a ventilation system from.
 MERV ratings also help dictate how much energy is going to be needed for the ventilation system to work at full efficiency.
-Air filters determine air flow and affect monthly energy bills.
+Air filters determine airflow and affect monthly energy bills.

 Importance of MERV and the Different Levels

 Higher MERV equals higher levels of protection, but also a greater strain on airflow.
 When an air filter is too restrictive or dirty, the airflow is affected, causing malfunctions or a rise in costs.
 Higher MERV rated filters are only used for extremely high maintenance and sanitized buildings, not homes.
 The setting of a filter determines the MERV rating required for air and furnace filters to function properly.

 An air filters MERV rating helps rate the holes in a filter that captures passing by dirt and debris.
 The smaller a filter’s holes, the more it is able to capture, and the higher its MERV rating will be.
 When a filters MERV rating is too high, this actually restricts the airflow and causes system issues.
 Higher MERV-rated filters are suggested for larger, more sterile facilities rather than home.